On This Day In Judy Garland’s Life And Career – March 30

 29683281_10156286793569859_7625917818983704300_n

-March 30, 1943: Judy appeared on the cover of the Swedish “Tempo” magazine.
+March 30, 1943: Judy appeared on the cover of the Swedish Tempo magazine.

-March 30, 1944: Meet Me In St. Louis filming continued.
-Well, not really.
-Judy had a call to be on the set at 10:00 a.m.; she was ready at 11:08 a.m.
-Judy then went home ill at 12:15 p.m.
+March 30, 1944: Meet Me In St. Louis filming continued – well, not really.
+Judy had a call to be on the set at 10:00 a.m.; she was ready at 11:08 a.m., but she went home ill at 12:15 p.m.

 Check out The Judy Room’s Spotlight on Meet Me In St. Louis here.